dasch-swiss/dsp-api/docs/src/paradox/05-internals/design/design-overview.md

 which forwards it to a triplestore actor.
 The size of the pool(s) of triplestore actors sets the maximum number of concurrent SPARQL queries.

-The routes and actors in Knora uses Akka's `ask` pattern, rather than the `tell` pattern, to send messages and receive responses, because this simplifies the code considerably (using `tell` would require actors to maintain complex mutable state), with no apparent
+The routes and actors in Knora use Akka's `ask` pattern, rather than the `tell` pattern, to send messages and receive responses, because this simplifies the code considerably (using `tell` would require actors to maintain complex mutable state), with no apparent